sorawitjaksusuwan-cell/capstone-retention-churn-analysis/README.md

 - Highest-risk plan tier: **Basic** (61.4% of nearly-churned users)
 - Highest-risk cohort: **2025-09**

-**Welch's t-test**
+## Welch's t-test

 AQ : " Average Watch Minutes (Plan Tier): Basic > Premium ? "

 H0 : mean(watch_minutes) basic ≤ premium

 H1 : mean(watch_minutes) basic > premium

-- With p-value (0.000) < alpha (0.05), H0 is rejected.
+- **With p-value (0.000) < alpha (0.05)**, H0 is rejected.
 It is concluded that there is a statistically significant difference in average Watch Minutes between the Basic and Premium Plan Tiers.

-- **Welch's t-test** on average watch minutes, Basic vs. Premium tier: p < 0.001, reject H0 — the difference is statistically significant, confirming plan tier is a real factor in usage behavior, not noise
-  - ⚠️ *Note: the test's stated direction (H1: Basic > Premium) runs opposite to the descriptive charts, which show Premium engagement higher.
-Worth double-checking the test setup (e.g., which group was coded as which) before presenting this stat — the "significant difference" finding is solid, but the direction should be confirmed.*

 ## Recommendations